Facts & Figures

 Employee involvement in SEs

 Art.
 12 (2) SE Regulation conditions the SE’s registration to the prior existence of an arrangement on employee involvement (agreement or standard rules) or a decision of the special negotiating body (SNB) not to open or to abort negotiations.
-In contrast, ECDB data show that an SNB has not been set up in the overwhelming majority of the currently registered 1,966 SEs.
+In contrast, ECDB data show that an SNB has not been set up in the overwhelming majority of the currently 2,052 SEs.
 The key reason for this low number lies in the high share of SEs set up by way of a subsidiary SE which, by definition, has no employees at the moment of founding and where it is technically not possible to form an SNB.

 Worker involvement in the "normal SEs"

 In 55 SEs the involvement rights include board-level participation, thereby adding an important dimension for workers’ voice in company decision-making.
 The geographical distribution reveals that 45 of them have their registered seat in Germany, 6 in France, 2 in Austria and 1 in Hungary and Cyprus (originally registered in Norway).

 The SE regulation ensures that the employee board-level representatives will have the same rights and obligations as the members representing the shareholders.
-Today, more than 150 employee board members represent the interests of the workforce on SE supervisory or administrative boards.
+Today, around 163 employee board members represent the interests of the workforce on SE supervisory or administrative boards.
 A fundamental innovation introduced by the SE legislation is the transnational component of participation at board level.
 In a number of SEs, employee representatives from several countries sit on the board and represent the interests of the European workforce as a whole.
-SE employee board-level representatives today come from at least 11 different countries (AU, BE, CZ, DK, FR, DE, HU, IT, NL, NO, PL, UK).
+SE employee board-level representatives today come from 16 different countries (AT, BE, CH, CZ, DK, FR, DE, HU, IE, IT, NL, NO, PL, RO, UK, US).